darylrue/guess_birthday/README.md

 # Guess My Birthday

-A demonstration of the binary search algorithm
+A Flutter app that demonstrates the binary search algorithm by guessing a birthday in less than ten guesses.